quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Parallel-and-High-Performance-Computing/phpc_part31_9.4.2_A_benchma.md

 :p How is the achieved bandwidth calculated in the micro-benchmark?
 ??x
 The achieved bandwidth is calculated by dividing the number of bytes transferred (which depends on the data type) by the total time taken for multiple transfers.
-Specifically, if `N` elements are copied and each element has 4 bytes (as they are floats), then the number of bytes (`byte_size`) is \(4 \times N\).
+Specifically, if `N` elements are copied and each element has 4 bytes (as they are floats), then the number of bytes (`byte_size`) is $4 \times N$.
 The average transfer time over 1,000 trials is used to compute the bandwidth.

 ```c
 for(int j=0; j<n_experiments; j++) {